FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/tokens-microservices-boundaries.md

 ## Passthrough

 Here the token is provided to the microservices and they each validate the signature and the claims independently of the API gateway.

+{% include _image.liquid src="/assets/img/advice/tokens-microservices-boundaries/passthrough.png" alt="Each service validates the full token." class="img-fluid" figure=false %}

 You'll typically handle this with, in increasing order of effort and customizability:

 * a service mesh such as [Linkerd](https://linkerd.io/) or [Istio](https://istio.io/)
 * an ambassador container running NGINX plus an [token processing NGINX library](https://github.com/zmartzone/lua-resty-openidc) or a similar proxy like [airbag](https://github.com/Soluto/airbag)